-In parallel to the baseline analysis work, a demand study was undertaken to ascertain the expected growth rates over the next 10 years taking into account the expected drivers of change.
-This demand forecast was then extrapolated at a high level to determine a 30-year view.
+In parallel with the baseline analysis work, a demand study was undertaken to ascertain the likely growth rates over the next 10 years taking into account the expected drivers of change.
+This demand forecast was then extrapolated to determine a 30-year view of growth.

 The combined analysis identified where supply and demand are mismatched now, and where they are expected to be mismatched in the future.
 Any potential infrastructure constraints to this demand being accommodated were also highlighted.
 The RUS has also considered regional aspirations laid out in the Regional Spatial Strategies and Local Transport Plans, and has taken into account other potentially fundable stakeholder aspirations.
-These include aspirations of DfT, Merseytravel, the Welsh Assembly Government, Local Authorities and regional bodies.
+These include aspirations of the DfT, Merseytravel, the Welsh Assembly Government, Local Authorities and regional bodies.

-The identified gaps were then subjected to further analysis as to how they could be best addressed, taking into account any schemes already proposed.
-In the course of this work, options were developed, tested, sifted and modified, until feasible solutions were identified with acceptable operational performance and that met whole-industry value-for-money criteria.
-In some cases there may be further work required to identify additional benefits in order to demonstrate a sufficiently strong economic return.
+The identified gaps were then subjected to further analysis to establish how they could be best addressed, taking into account any schemes already proposed.
+In the course of this work, options were developed, tested, sifted and modified, until feasible solutions were identified with acceptable operational performance and that met whole-industry value for money criteria.
+In some cases there may be further work required to identify all the relevant costs and benefits in order to demonstrate whether a sufficiently strong economic return exists.

-In a number of cases, preliminary business case development and appraisal of options has been progressed by external consultants commissioned by bodies such as Merseytravel.
+In a number of instances, preliminary business case development and appraisal of options has been progressed by external consultants commissioned by bodies such as Merseytravel.
 The RUS considers these studies and where necessary has applied further scrutiny to any available outputs.